 With warm summer weather around the corner, are we all thinking the same thing – swimming, floating or tubing?
 Safety should be your top priority when engaging in water recreation, including at any of the city’s natural bodies of water.
-Here are ways to protect yourself and your family in the water this summer and always remember to call 911 if there is an emergency.
+Here are ways to protect yourself and your family in the water this summer.
+Always remember to call 911 if there is an emergency.

 While you swim